SG-04/UdacityProject--MemoryGame/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+## How To Play
+The game starts automatically upon page load.
+Click the cards to reveal them.
+The goal is to reveal cards two at a time to match the pairs.
+The game ends when all pairs are revealed.

+## Rules Regarding Scores
+3 stars = 14 moves or less
+2 stars = 19 moves or less
+1 star = 20 moves or more
 ### Note
 * The website is available for viewing [here](https://sg-04.github.io/UdacityProject-MemoryGame/)